 Chances of winning the Oscar 40%

-Until recently, Greta Gerwig's directorial debut held the record on reviews website Rotten Tomatoes, having sustained its 100% rating for a staggering amount of time.
+Earlier this year, Greta Gerwig's acclaimed directorial debut held the record on reviews website Rotten Tomatoes, having sustained its 100% rating for a staggering amount of time.
 Sadly that spell was broken when one review brought it down to 99%, but it's still an impressive achievement for a fledgling filmmaker, and a sign of how highly regarded her movie is.

 This warmly observed story of adolescent angst features a winning performance from Saorise Ronan as the rebellious Lady Bird, and it did win Best Picture (Comedy or Musical) at the Golden Globes.
-Nevertheless, it may be too intimate and small in scale to rival the other movies in contention.
+Nevertheless, it may be too intimate and small in scale to rival the other movies in contention, and at the BAFTAs it lost out.

 We reckon if it's going to be awarded anywhere, it'll be for the performances, the beating heart and soul of a movie that, in its more intimate sense of scale, may lose out to the splashier, flashier competition.